-Mark DeGarmo Dance (MDD) is a leading 501(c)(3) nonprofit organization.
-MDD educates under-resourced and disenfranchised NYC communities and children; creates, performs, and disseminates original artistic and scholarly work; and builds intercultural community through dance arts.
+Mark DeGarmo Dance (MDD) is a leading NYC 501(c)(3) nonprofit organization.
+MDD educates under-resourced and marginalized NYC Asian American & Pacific Islander, Black, Indigenous, People of Color, Latinx, & Other communities and children; creates, performs, and disseminates original artistic and scholarly work; and builds intercultural community through dance arts.

 Our vision is to enliven bodies, shift perspectives, and change lives.